ntrrg/environments/CONTRIBUTING.md

 # Contributing Guide

+Any contribution means implicitly that you accept the [code of conduct](CODE_OF_CONDUCT.md) from this project.

 ## As user

-You can help just using this software and giving some feedback as is described in [this section](#as-tester), if you feel uncomfortable with that, just sent an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this structure:
+You can help just using this software and giving some feedback as is described in [this section](#as-tester), if you feel uncomfortable with that, just sent an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this template:

 **Comment:**

 To: `ntrrgx@gmail.com`

-Subject: `NtEnvs: Comment`
+Subject: `NtEnvs: Short comment description`

 Body: Free